fengcda/DHT_Sensor_AVR_Library/README.md

 #define DHT_TYPE DHT_DHT22
 ```

-## Displaying the data
+### Displaying the data

 In the included testbench the data is outputted to a 1602A LCD display.
 The included libraries for that specific LCD screen are included.
-The output data stored two separate 16 bit integers, and displaying to any other LCD should be cake.
+The output data is stored two separate 16 bit integers, and displaying to any other LCD should be cake.

 Keep in mind the data retrieval process is slow and takes nearly up to 2 seconds for each refresh.